Sidebar navigation

 Getting advice

-Before you appeal, it's essential to get a second opinion on your situation.
-This includes whether your expectations are realistic.
+Before you appeal, it's essential to get a second opinion on your situation, including about whether your expectations are realistic.

 Get advice from: